 -

-The processes, experience, relationships and insights developed, tested and disseminated throughout the project will:
+The processes, experience, relationships and insights developed, tested and disseminated throughout the project have contributed to